Qualified Medical Expenses & Reminders

 - Once a year, 1st Source will send you a summary of your contributions (deposits) on IRS Form 5498-SA and your distributions (withdrawals) on IRS Form 1099-SA for tax purposes.
 You must report your use of HSA funds on Form 8889 and file it with your yearly tax documents.

 - Each year the IRS determines maximum contribution levels for HSAs.
 Contributions above these levels can result in IRS penalties.
-Consult your banker or a tax advisor for current year contribution levels, or visit HSAs Explained.
+Consult your banker or a tax advisor for current year contribution levels.

 - HSAs & Medicare: The IRS does not allow you to contribute to an HSA and also receive the health premium savings that Medicare provides.
 If you begin taking Social Security payments past the age of 65, you may receive up to 6 months of retroactive Medicare benefits.
 To avoid a tax penalty you must stop contributing to your HSA beginning with the first month you are enrolled in Medicare.
 Contact Social Security and your tax advisor to find out all the details regarding your situation.